Long-term Stewardship & Brownfields Unit

 The Contaminated Property Redevelopment Act (PDF), signed into law on May 9, 2016, authorizes KDHE to issue a Certificate of Liability Release (CELR) to certain prospective purchasers of contaminated properties.
 CELRs may only be issued for properties acquired after July 1, 2016.

-Please note, the applicant's property must be contaminated to be eligible for this program.
+Note: The applicant's property must be contaminated to be eligible for this program.
 KDHE will not issue a CELR if the applicant is unable to demonstrate the existence of contamination on the property.

 Environmental Use Control Program